Dynamic Event-Triggered Consensus of Multi-agent Systems on Matrix-weighted Networks: Leader-follower Matrix-weighted Networks

 In addition,

-then another sufficient condition to guarantee that the inequality in \eqref{eq:event-triggered-time-1} holds if
+then another sufficient condition to guarantee that the inequality in \eqref{eq:event-triggered-time-1-1} holds if

-Let $t_{N(\varepsilon_{0})+1}^{i}$ and $\tilde{t}_{N(\varepsilon_{0})+1}^{i}$ denote the next triggering time determined by the inequalities in \eqref{eq:event-triggered-time-1} and \eqref{eq:second-event-triggered-time-1}, respectively.
+Let $t_{N(\varepsilon_{0})+1}^{i}$ and $\tilde{t}_{N(\varepsilon_{0})+1}^{i}$ denote the next triggering time determined by the inequalities in \eqref{eq:event-triggered-time-1-1} and \eqref{eq:second-event-triggered-time-1}, respectively.
 Then,

-which contradicts with the equation in{} \eqref{eq:the limit}.
-Therefore, Zeno behavior is excluded. \end{IEEEproof} \begin{rem} Similar to the leaderless case, the multi-agent system \eqref{eq: signed-LF-overall} degenerates into the scalar-weighted case when $A_{ij}=a_{ij}I$, in this case,
+which contradicts with the equation in \eqref{eq:the limit}.
+Therefore, Zeno behavior is excluded. \end{proof} \begin{rem} Similar to the leaderless case, the multi-agent system \eqref{eq: signed-LF-overall} degenerates into the scalar-weighted case when $A_{ij}=a_{ij}I$, in this case,

 Therefore, the event-triggered strategy proposed for the matrix-weighted leader-follower system can be applied for the scalar-weighted leader-follower case directly. \end{rem}